 Kagurazaka Saryō 神楽坂 茶寮 本店

-Kagurazaka Saryō offers delicious green tea and traditional Japanese dessert.
-If you are unsure of what to get, then there are set menus you can choose from.
-It is very nice to drink on a chilly day as the hot green tea warms your body up nicely.
-The customer service here is also notably very pleasant creating a very relaxing and enjoyable atmosphere.
+Kagurazaka Saryō offers delicious green tea and traditional Japanese desserts.
+If you are unsure of what to get, there are set menus to choose from.
+The hot green tea is especially nice on a chilly day.
+The pleasant customer service creates a relaxing and enjoyable atmosphere.

 Find out more about Kagurazaka Saryō here on Google maps.